LorenzoCirelli/helithre-vue/readme.md

 - **name**: Describes the wrapper; you can see it returned by the callback
 - **wrapper**: Describes the wrapper type (`form` or `page` are accepted)
 - **childrens**: The array that contains all the fields or blocks of the page
-- **responses**: The array that contains all the responses to load for the fields, connected to the questions by Id
+- **responses**: The array that contains all the responses to load for the fields, connected to the questions by ID

 ### Field Structure